 MEMOS.
 ON FASHION IN THIS MILLENNIUM

 This exhibition, organized by Camera Nazionale della Moda Italiana, is conceived and curated by celebrated curator Maria Luisa Frisa and designed by Professor Judith Clark, whose name is synonymous with the most groundbreaking projects in fashion museology.
 The project took Italo Calvino’s lecture ‘Six Memos for the Next Millennium’ as its starting point, reflecting on what has changed and what has stayed the same in fashion.
-The rooms of the mid-nineteenthcentury house-museum display an exclusive selection of clothes contemporary designers, magazines and ephemera that are part of the stories told by fashion, including works by Giorgio Armani, J.W.
+The rooms of the mid-nineteenth-century house-museum display an exclusive selection of clothes by contemporary designers, and magazines and ephemera that are part of the stories told by fashion, including works by Giorgio Armani, J.W.
 Anderson for Loewe, Demna Gvasalia for Balenciaga, Boboutic, Riccardo Tisci for Burberry and many more.

-February 21 May 4, 2020
+February 21 to May 4, 2020

 Museo Poldi Pezzoli, Milan